acuaroo/acuaroo/README.md

 </div>

 I love making games in roblox studio and have been using luau for over 3 years now.
 I own DASH, and am working on a revamp of it!

-I use typescript & sass for making awesome websites, these are mainly for...
-- Portfolio's
-- Game Websites
-- Proxy's
-- And more...!

-Finally, I use rust to make blazing fast CLI's for codebase utilites!

-This is a neweer account, older one got abanondened.
+I'm a semi-fullstack developer in the web sense, and have been doing HTML for around 3~4 years.
+Making games is my main passion, but on the side I love to write music, draw pixel art, and make websites!